a year after his death, prince’s secret charity work is coming to light | read | i-D

-During this time the organisation built community gardens and supported shelters and transitional family housing in the cities the star was touring.
-She explains that if Prince were playing a show in a city during winter, the organisation would organise a coat or food drive in the city.
+During this time the organization built community gardens and supported shelters and transitional family housing in the cities the star was touring.
+She explains that if Prince were playing a show in a city during winter, the organization would hold a coat or food drive in the city.
 He would also ask her to reach out to specific individuals he had seen on the news who were struggling or needed financial aid.
 She also echoes accounts about the star's disinterest in recognition for his efforts, "It made it about cause, rather than about Prince."

 Text Wendy Syfret